enhavo/enhavo-proxy/README.md

 ------------

 We use varnish as proxy server.
 Varnish can't handle ssl request by default, so we use nginx to resolve https request.
 We use apache only for the web interface, which is based on [enhavo](https://github.com/enhavo/enhavo).
-With the application you can also handle the network configuration and firewall settings.
 The configuration is stored to a mysql database.
 If you apply the configuration they will be written to the filesystem and overwrite the configuration files.

 ![alt text](assets/enhavo/images/architecture.svg "enhavo-proxy")